January 30, 2018

 She’s From Alabama

 Luria grew up in Birmingham, Alabama, where her family owned a scrap metal business.
-She decided to enlist in the Naval Academy and never looked back.
+She decided to enter the Naval Academy and never looked back.
 “The midshipmen seemed like they knew everything in the world.
 I wanted to be just like them,” she told the Times.

 At The Academy, Shabbat Services Were All About The Bagels